FrederikSchaff/Lsd/Readme.md

 ## TL;DR

-Adding features to [Laboratory for Simulation Development - LSD rep](https://github.com/marcov64/Lsd) with the aim to improve the rigor and reliability of this in my opinion outstanding agent-based modelling framework at one end (CI-CD, but in a practical manner) and improve its usability for scientists and reviewers (features, model configuration management, automated analysis) on the other hand.
+Adding features to [Laboratory for Simulation Development - LSD repo](https://github.com/marcov64/Lsd) with the aim to improve the rigor and reliability of this, in my opinion outstanding, agent-based modelling framework, at one end (CI-CD, but in a practical manner), and improve its usability for scientists and reviewers (features, model configuration management, automated analysis), on the other hand.

-GIS because the geographic representation capabilities are perhaps one of the most missed features in the core LSD and also perhaps the biggest feature that exists as MVP in the GIS-beta branch.
+GIS, because the geographic representation capabilities are perhaps one of the most missed features in the core LSD and also perhaps the biggest feature that exists as MVP in the GIS-beta branch.

 ## Background